 When a student opens a paper in GradeMark the general comments is the default sidebar view.

-To view a full list of comments the student user must click on the comment list icon
+To view a full list of comments, the student user must select the comment list icon

 located at the bottom of the sidebar.

-Clicking on the comment list icon opens a scrollable window of all comments or marks placed on the paper within the sidebar.
-To view the location of a mark on the paper, hover over a comment or mark in the comment list and click on the show on paper link that appears.
+Selecting the comment list icon opens a scrollable window of all comments or marks placed on the paper within the sidebar.
+To view the location of a mark on the paper, hover over a comment or mark in the comment list and choose the show on paper link that appears.

-To view the rubric scorecard for the paper click on the rubric icon.
+To view the rubric scorecard for the paper, select on the rubric icon.